SkygearIO/skygear-doc/content/ios/getting-started.md

 +++

-This guide will show you how to integrate Ourd into an existing iOS project.
+This guide will show you how to integrate Skygear into an existing iOS project.

 It is assumed that you use [CocoaPods](https://cocoapods.org/) to manage your iOS application dependency.

-## Include Ourd as a dependency
+## Include Skygear as a dependency

 1. [Download the source](https://github.com/oursky/skygear-SDK-JS/archive/master.zip)
-   of Ourd's iOS SDK (_SkyKit_) and unzip it to your project folder.
+   of Skygear's iOS SDK (_SkyKit_) and unzip it to your project folder.

    * If you use _git_ for source control, it is recommended to submodule SkyKit
      instead: